Marcrus813/HH-NFT/Note.md

         - See example contract, play with it on remix
     - Got image -> Construct `tokenURI`
         - Construct JSON -> Base64 JSON -> Add prefix: `data:application/json;base64`
+    - [x] Problems
+        - [x] When deploying, I am getting `TypeError: object is not iterable (cannot read property Symbol(Symbol.iterator))` on `m.contract("SvgNft")`
+            - [x] `after` object is an array
+- Testing
+    - Thoughts
+        - Best practice to get event from txn?
+            - Use `txnReceipt.logs`, then the latest event, if using filters, should also use txnReceipt to get the accurate blocknum the filter, `getBlockNumber` could be inaccurate on mainnet where other txns are being fired
+    - Problems
+        - When using javascript to construct json, we get double quote, but in our contract, we are using single quote for json, could this lead to problem?
+            - Did some testing, imgUri is different, price value is different
+                - In my contract, only `stockPrice` is `int256` which won't matter if it were `uint256`, so contract is good to go for now
+                - `toString` in solidity?
+Why it does not exist natively?
+Why Openzeppelin has only `toString(uint256)` but nothing for `int256`?
+            - Image different is cuz used different image